-Analysis of the environmental profile of the PP Soil & Waste pipe system also shows that the converting processes (core business of the TEPPFA member companies) only has a minor influence on the total environmental profile, except for the category eutrophication.
+Analysis of the environmental profile of the PP multilayer low noise Soil & Waste pipe system also shows that the converting processes (core business of the TEPPFA member companies) have some or relevant influence on the total environmental profile, depending on the impact category (especially relevant for the category eutrophication).
+Converting processes are little important in the categories abiotic depletion non-fossils and abiotic depletion fossils.
+Transportation of the complete pipe system to the apartment is of fairly important in the category ozone layer depletion.
+It is little or not important in the other categories.

 The other life cycle phases are little important, some have even a negligible influence on the total contribution to most environmental impact categories.
-And a last general observation with regard to the environmental profile of the PP Soil & Waste pipe system is the fact that for some environmental impact categories the EoL treatment of the PP Soil & Waste pipe system leads to environmental benefits or credits.
-This is mainly related to the incineration of the PP Soil & Waste pipe system with energy recovery.
-Incineration of the PP waste in an incinerator with energy recovery leads to energy that can be employed elsewhere as energy source, which helps to realise savings in the production of primary energy that is produced traditionally.
-These avoided impacts have been incorporated as 'credits' in the study.
-It can finally be concluded that the environmental profile of the PP Soil & Waste pipe system from the apartment is mainly determined by the amount of raw materials (PP resins) that is needed to produce the PP pipes and fittings.
-Hence the largest potential for optimisation to raise the environmental performances of the PP Soil & Waste pipe system is to be further developed in the further reduction of the mass or to reduce the amount of virgin resins and to think about applying recyclates.
+A last general observation with regard to the environmental profile of the PP multilayer low noise Soil & Waste pipe system is the fact that for some environmental impact categories the EoL treatment of the PP multilayer low noise Soil & Waste pipe system leads to environmental benefits or credits.
+This is related to the incineration of the PP part of the PP multilayer low noise Soil & Waste pipe system with energy recovery.

-For global warming (carbon footprint) the contribution of the PP Soil & Waste pipe system (expressed per functional unit, being a soil and waste removal PP Soil & Waste pipe system installed in a 100 m2 of apartment over its entire life cycle, calculated per year), is comparable to the impact to global warming related to the driving of a passenger car over a distance of 5 kilometers (Ecoinvent datarecord: transport, passenger car, petrol, fleet average/personkm - RER).
+For global warming (carbon footprint) the contribution of the PP multilayer low noise Soil & Waste pipe system ((expressed per functional unit, being a soil and waste removal PP multilayer low noise Soil & Waste pipe system installed in a 100 m2 of apartment over its entire life cycle (50 years), calculated per year)), is comparable to the impact to global warming related to the driving of a passenger car over a distance of 9 kilometres (Ecoinvent data record: transport, passenger car, petrol, fleet average/personkm - RER).